lionelblonde/simclr-bigearthnet-pytorch/README.md

 ## Description

-The repository contains PyTorch implementation of SimCLR.
+The repository contains PyTorch implementation of the SimCLR self-supervised learning method.

 It is adapted to be used on earth observation data from the BigEarthNet dataset/benchmark,